russphelan/matlab/README.md

 Comet Orbits
 =======
 This script emulates orbits of bodies around the Sun.
 The Sun is indicated in plots as a red circle.
+Positions of orbiting bodies are blue circles.
 You can specify initial distance from the Sun in AU, as well as initial speed of the orbiting body, in AU/year.
-Due to these units, you can recover Earth's normal orbit by using 2*pi for initial orbiting speed.
+Due to these units, you can recover Earth's normal orbit by using 2*pi for initial speed.
 That way, Earth will complete 1 orbit in 1 Earth year.

-Using different values results in elliptical orbits.
+Using different initial speeds, you can produce elliptical orbits.
 A plot of gravitational potential, kinetic, and total energy is provided for comparison of energy in different orbit types.
+Notice that total mechanical energy is conserved.
 This is a close-up of a body with an orbiting speed of pi AU/year.

 ![alt tag](pictures/elliptic-orbit.tiff)